 Special Services Center (SSC) is the "central office" for special education and Section 504 services in Lawton Public Schools.
 SSC is also the Central Office serving the districts Section 504 Students.
 The delivery of special education and related services for approximately 2,700 students with disabilities under the Individuals with Disabilities Education Act (IDEA).
 As required by IDEA, the district provides special education and related services to all eligible special education students ranging from three (3) through twenty-one (21) years of age.
 Lawton Public Schools is currently providing services to children with disabilities under 12 of the 13 federal and state categories:

 Deafness / Hearing Impairment

 Speech and/or Language Impaired

 SPECIAL EDUCATION RECORDS

-Upon arrival in Lawton, please call the LPS Special Services Center, located in the Douglass Learning Center, at (580) 353-0334 for further assistance.
+Upon arrival in Lawton, please call the LPS Special Services Center at (580) 357-6900 for further assistance.
 We will visit with you about your child's needs and current IRP, if needed we will arrange for a time to bring your child’s special education records to our office.
-Directions to our office, located at 6205 NW Ferris Ave., will be provided by telephone or by accessing this map link Click Here to view map.
+Directions to our office, located at 753 NW Fort Sill Blvd., will be provided by telephone.
 Upon review of your child's records, recommendations and decisions will be made regarding the best placement and school for your child.
 Please call Special Services Center before enrolling in any Lawton school, if your child has significant special needs.
 Students with speech only and/or specific learning disabilities, you may enroll them in their neighborhood schools and provide copies of special education records to their school.